fenago/natural-language-processing-workshop/lab_guides/Lab_3.md

     The preceding code generates the following output:
 ![](./images/B16062_03_63.jpg)

-Figure 3.63: TFIDF representation of the DataFrame created using a pipeline
+pipeline

 Here, we created a pipeline consisting of the count vectorizer and TFIDF